unitycatalog/unitycatalog/ai/integrations/gemini/README.md

 # Create an instance of the toolkit with the function that was created earlier.
 toolkit = UCFunctionToolkit(function_names=[f"{CATALOG}.{SCHEMA}.python_exec"], client=client)

-# Access the tool definitions that are in the interface that Anthropic's SDK expects
+# Access the tool definitions that are in the interface that Gemini's SDK expects
 tools = toolkit.generate_callable_tool_list()

 ```